-Thanks to Dr. Robin Greene for giving a fantastic lecture on Hellenistic histories during her “Making History” lecture a few days ago.
-While we’re at it, mark your calendars for the other “Making History” presentations.
-The next will be given by Dr. Paul Quinlan on November 11, when he will discuss “Daily Life in Cities under Communism: Bucharest, Prague, and East Berlin.”
-Professor Quinlan’s presentation will be at 2pm in Albertus Magnus 137.
-The following “Making History” talk will be given by Dr. David Orique, O.P., on “Warfare, Religion, History, and Myth in the South Atlantic.”
+Thanks to Dr. Robin Greene and Dr. Paul Quinlan for offering fantastic talks as part of our "Making History" series.
+Last but not least, please join us for a talk by Dr. David Orique, O.P., on “Warfare, Religion, History, and Myth in the South Atlantic.”
 His presentation will take place on December 3, at 3:30pm in Ruane 206.
-All “Making History” lectures are generously supported by The Gladys Brooks Foundation, and we sincerely hope you may join us for this event.
+All “Making History” lectures are generously supported by The Gladys Brooks Foundation, and we sincerely hope you may join us for these events.
 Refreshments always provided!

-The department would like to thank Adam Hochschild for delivering this year’s Reverend Cornelius P. Forster, O.P. lecture.
+Finally, the department would like to offer our most sincere thanks to Adam Hochschild for delivering this year’s Reverend Cornelius P. Forster, O.P. lecture.
 Most famous for his book, King Leopold’s Ghost, Hochschild discussed some of his newer work on World War I. The talk, “The War Within the War: An Unknown Story from World War I,” was generously supported by the Gladys Brooks Foundation, The History Department, and the Development of Western Civilization Program.

 Recent Faculty Accomplishments

-Dr. Steven Smith recently published an essay titled “’A Rash, Thoughtless, and Imprudent Young Man’: John Ward Fenno and the Federalist Literary Network,” in Literature in the Early American Republic in May 2014.
+Dr. Steven Smith recently published an essay titled “’A Rash, Thoughtless, and Imprudent Young Man’: John Ward Fenno and the Federalist Literary Network,” in Literature in the Early American Republic.
 He also recently received the Larry J. Hackman Research Residency Fellowship from the New York State Archives & the Archives Partnership Trust.
 Well done, Dr. Smith!